 What does an Addiction Counselor in Illinois do?
 What is Their Job Role?

 The Illinois certification process operates through the Illinois Certification Board which is the same overall organization as the Illinois Alcoholism and Other Drug Abuse Professional Certification Association.
-The certificate standards mix formal education, job experience, and supervised counseling into four grades of credentials.
+The certificate standards mix formal education, job experience, and supervised clinical mental health counseling into four grades of credentials.
 The SAP credential uses the statutory requirement and federal rules to set requirements for education and treatment for transportation safety-sensitive transportation sector businesses and employees.

-The ICB developed a code of Ethics for Illinois counselors, and every credentialed alcohol and drug counselor must understand and formally accept the code.
+The ICB developed a code of Ethics for Illinois counselors, and every certified alcohol and drug counselor must understand and formally accept the code.
 The code sets rules and standards for alcohol and drug counselor conduct.
 The ICB can enforce violations of the code, and the Board can suspend counselors and cancel counseling credentials in serious cases.

 Illinois Licensing & Certifications for Associates & Independent Counselors

 Illinois has five types of licensure for substance abuse counselors One type, the SAP, relates primarily to the transportation industry, while the others provide services to the general public.